tofuutils/tenv/README.md

 Path (Default: `$HOME/.gotofuenv`)

-The path to a directory where the local OpenTofu versions and GoTofuEnv configuration files exist.
+The path to a directory where the local OpenTofu versions, Terraform versions and GoTofuEnv configuration files exist.

 `tenv` support a `--root-path`, `-r` flag version.